id5io/id5-api.js/README.md

 If you choose to import the ES6 module you most probably need to transpile the javascript depending on which browsers you want to support.

+Additionally please note that the ID5 object doesn't get published automatically to the `window` object when you import the ES6 module in your code.
+You can just add `window.ID5 = ID5;` in the example below if you need so.

 Here is an example of how integrating the ES6 module might look like:
 #### index.js
 ```javascript